Last Update May 7th, 2018

 Why stay-at-home moms can still be successful business owners

-I started this article after by being inspired by the sheer amount of moms who email me and subscribe to my list wanting to know how they can start, develop and grow and online business or profitable blog.
-Their quest for some independent financial freedom, while still devoting their whole life to their young kids, really touched me.
+I started this article after by being inspired by the sheer amount of moms who email me and subscribe to my list wanting to know how they can start, develop and grow an online business or profitable blog.
+Their quest for some sustainable income that they can earn from home while still devoting large parts of life to their young kids really touched me.

 And that is why I believe stay-at-home moms are extremely good candidates for running successful online businesses: they have huge levels of discipline.